-Perhaps the most effective, but most disruptive way to improve the speed of Windows 10 is to move the operating system or your entire hard drive onto a brand new SSD.
+The most effective, but most disruptive way to improve the speed of Windows 10 is to move the operating system or your entire hard drive onto a brand-new SSD.

-SSDs are essentially much larger and more sophisticated versions of a standard USB stick.
-Unlike hard drives which use a moving arm to read and write onto a physical disk, SSDs don't contain any moving parts, and as a result are able to process data far faster than their older counterparts.
+SSDs are much larger and more sophisticated versions of a standard USB stick.
+Unlike hard drives which use a moving arm to read and write onto a physical disk, SSDs don't contain any moving parts, and as a result, can process data far faster than their older counterparts.

 Importantly, Windows 10, or any operating system for that matter, performs wonderfully on an SSD, drastically reducing load times and boot times to mere seconds.
 If you're buying a new laptop or PC, you'll want to cast an eye over the spec sheets to make sure they have an SSD installed.